-- 18. There shall normally be three examiners of the thesis appointed by the Professorial Board on the recommendation of the Committee, at least two of whom shall be external to the University. - 19.
-At the conclusion of the examination each examiner shall submit to the Committee a concise report on the merits of the thesis and shall recommend to the Committee that: - (1) The candidate be awarded the degree without further examination; or - (2) the candidate be awarded the degree without further examination subject to minor corrections as listed being made to the satisfaction of the head of the school; or - (3) the candidate be awarded the degree subject to a further examination on questions posed in the report, performance in this further examination being to the satisfaction of the Committee; or - (4) the candidate be not awarded the degree but be permitted to resubmit the thesis in a revised form after a further period of study and/or research; or - (5) the candidate be not awarded the degree and be not permitted to resubmit the thesis. - 20.
-If the performance at the further examination recommended under Rule 19.
-(3) is not to the satisfaction of the Committee the Committee may permit the candidate to re-present the same thesis and submit to a further oral, practical or written examination within a period specified by them but not exceeding eighteen months. - 21.
-The Committee shall, after consideration of the examiners' reports and the reports of any oral or written or practical examination, recommend whether or not the candidate may be admitted to the degree. - 22.
-A candidate shall be required to pay such fees as may be determined from time to time by the Council. - 1.
-The degree of Master of Paediatrics (by formal course work) may be awarded by the Council on the recommendation of the Higher Degree Committee of the Faculty of Medicine (hereinafter referred to as the Committee) to candidates who have satisfactorily completed an approved program of advanced study.
+- 5. (1) There shall be not fewer than two examiners of the thesis, appointed by the Professorial Board on the recommendation of the Committee, at least one of whom shall be external to the University unless the Committee is satisfied that this is not practicable. - (2) At the conclusion of the examination each examiner shall submit to the Committee a concise report on the merits of the thesis and shall recommend to the Committee that: - (a) the candidate be awarded the degree without further examination; or - (b) the candidate be awarded the degree without further examination subject to minor corrections being made to the satisfaction of the Director of the Centre for Medical Education Research and Development; or - (c) the candidate be awarded the degree subject to a further examination on questions posed in the report, performance in this further examination being to the satisfaction of the Committee; or - (d) the candidate be not awarded the degree but be permitted to resubmit the thesis in a revised form after a further period of study and/or research; or - (e) the candidate be not awarded the degree and be not permitted to resubmit the thesis. - (3) If the performance at the further examination recommended under (2) (c) above is not to the satisfaction of the Committee, the Committee may permit the candidate to re-present the same thesis and submit to a further oral, practical or written examination within a period specified by it but not exceeding eighteen months. - (4) The Committee shall after consideration of the examiner's reports and the reports of any oral or written or practical examination, recommend whether or not the candidate may be awarded the degree.

+6. A candidate shall pay such fees as may be determined from time to time by the Council.

-Master of Paediatrics by Formal Course Work (MPaed)
+Master of Paediatrics (MPaed) By Formal Course Work